nicolalenee/CatWorx/README.md

 The most important features that we used were SKBitmap, SKData, SKCanvas, SKImage, and SKPaint.

-For brevity's sake, the import steps are outlined below in general terms followed by the code snippeet.
+For brevity's sake, the most importantt steps are outlined below --in general terms-- followed by the code snippeet.

 * use HttpClient class to import the employee data from the employee list asynchronously,
 * Convert the employee image for the badge into an SKImage,